FGtatsuro/ansible-ruby/README.md

   - GEM_PATH
   - BUNDLE_PATH

-  This role uses above environments set in the target host.
+  This role doesn't set above variables in the target host, thus the role user must be responsible for handling them properly.

-  Thus, the role user must be responsible for handle those environment variables properly.
+  And you'll need root privilege when user who runs Ansible doesn't have write permission for gem directory.
+In this case, please use `ruby_gem_installation_become` role variable.

 License
 -------